 Set in beautiful gardens, this hotel has the sea out front and Montana Roja in the background.
-There’s a small beach less than 5 minutes’ walk away and Playa Blanca is about 5 minutes’ ride in a taxi.
+There’s a small beach less than five minutes’ walk away and Playa Blanca is about five minutes’ ride in a taxi.

-The hotel has 5 pools as well as kids’ pools, 1 of which has a pirate boat.
+The hotel has five pools, one of which has a pirate boat anchored in it.
 Taking care of meals is a selection of buffet and à la carte places, including a poolside Italian.
 At night, there’s a chilled-out piano bar.

 TripAdvisor Traveller Rating

 Based On 7825 reviews

 - Highly rated by you

 All Inclusive - Here's what you get

 Buffet meals.
 Snacks.
 Ice-cream 11.00-18.00.
 Italian, Asian or El Velero à la carte dining - one visit to one of these per stay - on request, limited availability.

 Selected alcoholic beverages including some premium brands, soft drinks, beer and mineral water in all bars with self-service, 09.30-01.00.
 Tea and coffee at Mike's Coffee Bar.

 Sports and Activities